Where Does Procurement Belong in the Organizational Hierarchy?

 - Whether the company is service-based

 There is no overall consensus as to whom procurement should be reporting, though.
 It varies across organizations and industries and there isn’t necessarily a right or wrong answer.
-The fact that the matter is up for debate just goes to show that procurement’s growing influence reaches across operations, finance, and even into the CEO’s office.
+This shows that procurement’s growing influence reaches across operations, finance, and even into the CEO’s office.

 Reporting to the CEO

-The CEO expects the procurement function to achieve sustained cost-reduction, drive supplier innovation, and effectively mitigate risk.
-When a procurement leader reports directly to the CEO, they can expect an increased focus on meeting overall long-term business goals and risk mitigation.
+The CEO expects the sourcing function to achieve sustained cost-reduction, drive supplier relationships and innovation, and effective risk mitigation.
+When reporting to the CEO, a procurement leader can also expect an increased focus on meeting overall long-term business goals.

 CEOs are ultimately responsible for brand reputation.
 This means two things for procurement: